JakubFranek/Kapytal/docs/glossary.md

 Security Account is a type of [Account](#account) that can contain shares of [Securities](#security-).
 Unlike [Cash Accounts](#cash-account-), which can contain only money of single [Currency](#currency-), Security Accounts can contain shares of any number of various Securities, and the Securities do not even have to be denominated in the same Currency.

 There is no Currency associated with Security Accounts.
-In [Account Tree](#account-tree-), their balance is shown only in terms of the [base Currency](#base-currency).
+In [Account Tree](#account-tree-), their balance is shown in terms of the [base Currency](#base-currency).
+[Native](#native-currencyamount) balance of a Security Account is shown only when all Securities within are denominated in the same non-base Currency.

-In practice, Security Accounts can be used to represent investment or trading accounts or pension scheme accounts, but also real estate portfolio, cars, art collection or any group of assets whose fluctuating value the user wants to track in Kapytal.
+In practice, Security Accounts can be used to represent investment, trading or pension accounts, but also real estate portfolio, car collection, art collection or any group of assets whose fluctuating value the user wants to track in Kapytal.

 Security Accounts can contain positive, zero, or even negative amounts of shares of any Security.
-Negative amounts of shares are usually an indicator of user error.
+Negative amounts of shares are useful for modelling loans and [mortgages](./faq.md#how-to-handle-a-mortgage-in-kapytal).

-To see the Security contained within a Security Account, right-click the Security Account in the Accoutn Tree and select *Show Securities* option from the context menu.
+To see the Security contained within a Security Account, double-click the Security Account in the Account Tree or right-click the Security Account in the Account Tree and select *Show Securities* option from the context menu.
 The contents of a Security Account can also be seen from a different point of view by navigating to Edit/Securities form and switching to the *Overview* tab.

 Security Accounts are used in [Security Transactions](#security-transaction) and [Security Transfers](#security-transfer-).